USS Boston (1799)

 The third USS Boston was a 32-gun wooden-hulled, three-masted frigate of the United States Navy.
 Boston was built by public subscription in Boston under the Act of 30 June 1798.
 Boston was active during the Quasi-War with France and the First Barbary War.
 On 12 October 1800, Boston engaged and captured the French corvette Berceau.
 Boston was laid up in 1802, and considered not worth repairing at the outbreak of the War of 1812.
 She was burned at the Washington Naval Yard on 24 August 1814 to prevent her capture by British forces.

-Design and Construction
+Design and construction

 Boston was designed and constructed by Edmund Hartt at Boston, Massachusetts.
 Boston was authorized by the Naval Act of 1798 funded by the donations from the people of Boston, Massachusetts as part of the group of ships built by the states to supplement the Original six frigates of the United States Navy provided by the Naval Act of 1794.

-The frigate has a displacement of 400 tons and had a length between perpendiculars of 134 ft.
+The frigate had a displacement of 400 tons and a length between perpendiculars of 134 ft.
 She was originally armed with twenty-four 9-pounder and eight 6-pounder guns, and carried a complement of 220 officers and men.
 She was launched on 20 May 1799 and commissioned soon afterwards, Captain George Little in command.

 Service history

+Her first captain was George Little.
+Boston cruised in the West Indies (July 1799 – June 1800) protecting American commerce against French privateers.

+On 7 November she captured a French barge, of piratical nature that had just captured a French sloop, the sloop/cutter "Le Garde Le Pelican" was then captured by Norfolk.
+On 17 November stopped a schooner with questionable papers and put a prize master on board and sent her in to Cape Francois for verification.
+In company with USS General Greene, on 1 December 1799 she recaptured Danish brig "Flying Fish", captured by André Rigaud's barges, but with questionable crewing and other oddities (possibly French owned), and assisted in the recapture of the American schooner Weymouth the next day, which had been captured by French privateer Hope.
+Shortly after that she encountered French Navy corvette Diligente, but took no action as she was convoying troops of General Toussaint for the Haitian Revolution, seemingly carrying a US pass.

+On 27 January 1800 she captured letter of marque Les Deux Anges.
+On 2 March she captured a small boat that was taken into Port Republican and sold.
+On 4 March off Cape Tiburon she seized cash from French sloop La Fortune and let her go.
+On 11 March engaged 9 French barges, disabling 2 and sinking 3 of them.
+On 26 March she captured French sloop Le Heureux off Cape Tiburon, Hispaniola, she was sunk on 2 April, being old and leaky.
+On 9 June, off Gonaives, she captured Danish flagged schooner and sent her for examination as suspected trading with the enemy.
+On 24 June, in company with USS Augusta, captured a French brig.